Updated on March 22nd, 2023

 Do you feel safe to travel yet?
 Be it an overseas trip or a staycation, one of the biggest areas of concern is, where will I stay & will it be safe?
 To learn more about how things have changed, I spoke to a friend who runs a holiday let business in the UK.
 I felt reassured & if you need to feel the same, then read on.”

-In these current times when the world is facing the COVID-19 pandemic, has it destroyed travel?
+In these current times when the world is facing a global pandemic, has it destroyed travel?
 Do you feel safe to go out exploring yet?
 It is important for me to feel confident to take my first tentative steps back out into the world.
 During the research for my upcoming trip to Scotland, I discovered that there is now so much more to consider.
 However, I also wanted to better understand what the impact & expectations are from the industry themselves.
 My friend Tracy owns Low Hagg Farm Holiday Cottages in North Yorkshire, so I reached out to her to help me.
 I found it fascinating & reassuring what she had to say & as such decided to share it with you.
 I hope it helps give you peace of mind, it certainly did for me.

 Tracy & I have been friends for 20 years.
 Back in 2015, she decided to close her successful PR business & follow her dream to move to Yorkshire.
 With her husband, Patrick she bought a farmhouse with some holiday letting properties just outside Kirkbymoorside in North Yorkshire.
 I have visited a number of times over the years.
 I was last there in February, just before the madness happened.
 It has been inspiring to see how what started as a dream, has become a reality for Tracy, Patrick & their 3 beautiful dogs.